stmork/mrw-track-control-ng/tools/reset/README.md

 # The MRW-Reset tool
-The MRW-Reset simply restarts all connected CAN controllers by sending a broadcast RESET command.
+The <code>MRW-Reset</code> simply restarts all connected CAN controllers by sending a broadcast RESET command.

 ## Program flow
 1. Send a broadcast RESET.
 Now all CAN controllers are resetting and after that entering the bootloader mode.
 Ech CAN controller respond twice by sending a RESET / MSG_OK and a RESET / MSG_RESET_PENDING response.
 These answeres are registered.